lifegraph/musicparty/README.md

 * A Computer
 * An Internet Connection
 * [An Arduino](https://www.sparkfun.com/products/11021)
-* [Adafruit NFC/RFID Reader Shield](http://www.adafruit.com/products/789) (& [Header Pins](https://www.adafruit.com/products/85) to connect to the Arduino)
+* [Adafruit NFC/RFID Reader Shield](http://www.adafruit.com/products/789) or [Sparkfun RFID shield](https://www.sparkfun.com/products/10406) (& [Header Pins](https://www.adafruit.com/products/85) to connect to the Arduino)
 * [An RFID Tag](http://www.adafruit.com/products/363) (Any 125kHz RFID card will work)
 * A Facebook account (that has ‘liked’ bands/music)

-**One more Note:** We’ll guide you through how to do this with the Adafruit RFID Shield but you can easily modify it to be able to work with a different RFID solution if you already own one.
+**One more Note:** We’ll guide you through how to do this with the above mentioned shields but you can easily modify it to be able to work with a different RFID solution if you already own one.

 Let's get started!